The Food Hygiene Rating Scheme helps customers choose where to eat out or shop for food by providing information about the hygiene standards.

 If your business makes improvements to hygiene standards and you want a new food hygiene rating, you can ask for a reinspection to be carried out earlier than planned.

-To request a revisit, complete the application form (doc, 87KB) and return it by email to email@example.com or post to the Food Safety Team.
+To request a revisit, complete the application form application form (DOC, 87KB) and return it by email to email@example.com or post to the Food Safety Team.
 Please explain in detail what actions you have taken on the issues raised at your last inspection, including any necessary supporting evidence such as documentation or photographs.

-The fee to request a revisit (for all programmed inspections carried out from the 1st of April 2017 onwards) is £210 plus VAT payable prior to the revisit.
+The fee to request a revisit (for all programmed inspections carried out from the 1st of April 2017 onwards) is £210 payable prior to the revisit.
 Contact firstname.lastname@example.org for more information.